tolikcode/tolikcode.github.io/content/post/moneyman.md

 +++

 I got a little bored and decided to do some web development.
 I did several ASP.NET Web Forms projects back in university days and this is as far as my web development experience goes.
-I needed a project that would be at least of some use for me and give me enough drive to finish it.
+That's why I needed to go through a bunch of MVA courses and to read Jon Galloway's "Professional ASP.NET MVC 5" book to update my skills.
+Just to test myself I wanted to develop a small project that would be at least of some use for me and give me enough drive to finish it.

 <!--more-->